 This soup does have quite a few ingredients, but most of them are pantry staples you probably have on hand.
 There are a few things to note on the ingredients so that you can have the best-tasting lasagna soup.

-- Sausage: Be sure to use Italian-style bulk sausage.
-Chicken, pork, or turkey, are all great options.
+- Sausage: Use store-bought or homemade Italian-style bulk sausage.
+Chicken, pork, or turkey sausage all work equally well.

-- Stock: Either chicken stock or vegetable broth work in this recipe.
+- Stock: Use low-sodium store-bought or homemade chicken stock or vegetable broth.

 - Pasta: You can use any pasta noodle you like.
 I prefer to use lasagna noodles broken into 1 to 2-inch pieces, but corkscrew, rotini, or elbow noodles work just as well.